AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Experiments

 To validate the identified flaws are meaningful and facilitate model enhancement, we fine-tune the models using data obtained during the \model process and evaluate them on popular benchmarks.
 Importantly, we do not use any data from the test sets.

-\vpara{Backbone Models} The Llama series of models \cite{touvron2023llama2, llama3}, including the Llama2-chat with 7b, 13b, and 70b parameters, and Llama3-Instruct ranks the most popular.
+\paragraph{Backbone Models} The Llama series of models \cite{touvron2023llama2, llama3}, including the Llama2-chat with 7b, 13b, and 70b parameters, and Llama3-Instruct ranks the most popular.
 The Mistral-7b-Instruct \cite{jiang2023mistral} stands out as one of the best-performing models of its size.

-\vpara{Evaluation Benchmarks} In our work, we evaluate the capability of instruction-following using the IFEval dataset \cite{zhou2023instruction}, which consists of 541 verifiable instructions.
+\paragraph{Evaluation Benchmarks} In our work, we evaluate the capability of instruction-following using the IFEval dataset \cite{zhou2023instruction}, which consists of 541 verifiable instructions.
 For mathematics, we choose the most popular benchmarks, GSM8k \cite{cobbe2021training} and MATH \cite{hendrycks2021math}.
 In the coding task, we employ the widely-used HumanEval \cite{chen2021evaluating} for evaluation, which includes 164 carefully designed test cases created by human experts.

-\vpara{Results} As shown in Table \ref{tab:improvement}, data from \model process enable us to significantly improve model performance.
+\paragraph{Results} As shown in Table \ref{tab:improvement}, data from \model process enable us to significantly improve model performance.
 We achieve remarkable improvements across multiple models and tasks.
 Moreover, the similar performance improvements, averaging over 6\% across test sets, for various sizes of Llama2 models confirm that our method remains effective as the model scales.
 Furthermore, we investigate the impact of using assessment data from other models to boost the performance of the \texttt{llama2-chat-7b} model.
 The results, as shown in Figure \ref{fig:comp35_improve}, indicate that the effectiveness of using targeted assessment data is obviously superior to using \texttt{gpt-3.5-turbo}.
-This suggests that targeted assessment can expose specific weaknesses in models, and addressing them leads to more significant improvements in model performance.
+We also identified a distribution discrepancy in the identification data across various target models, which is detailed in Appendix \ref{appendix: distribution_discrepancy}.
+These findings highlight that targeted assessment can expose specific weaknesses in models, and addressing them leads to more significant improvements in model performance.